sakkke/sakkke-xnVjeElxXXdZVuW4Lc7MB/README.md

 I'm a student developer.
 I love open source softwares and projects!
 I'm one of the port maintainers of [Catppuccin](https://catppuccin.com/).
-In Catppuccin flavours, I love Macchiato especially.
+In Catppuccin flavours, I love macchiato especially.
 Pastel colors are awesome! 🐱

 - 🔭 I’m currently working on creating [xi](https://github.com/sakkke/xi)